altibiz/perch/docs/usage/apps.md

 for apps configured via `integrate.apps`.

-By default, Perch converts all `flake.packages` outputs to `flake.apps` using the `lib.getExe` function.
+By default, Perch converts all `flake.packages` outputs to `flake.apps` using the nixpkgs `lib.getExe` function.
 You can disable this behaviour by setting the `seal.defaults.packagesAsApps` to false.